The structure of the SQL query script

 Introduction

 Look at the script file.
-You can see that it is splitted into sections separated by empty lines (Figure 1).
+You can see that it is split into sections separated by empty lines (Figure 1).
 You can write as many sections as you would like with no maximum limit.
 The sections are read sequentially and the first section that matches the incoming SMS will be used to create the response SMS message.

-Each section's first line is the filtered condition and the following one or more SQL statements are called action.
+Each section's first line is the filtered condition, and the following one or more SQL statements are called action.
 SQL SELECT statements can return one or more response messages.
 If the filter condition matches the incoming message data, it calls the statements to be executed until the empty line is found.
 In this case it will not check other sections.

 you can see the filtered conditions and the sql statements in this example